sergiocollado/potpourri/aws_notes.md

 ## FOREWORD:

 These are my personal notes, on the AWS Cloud.
-The aim of this docuent,is to clarify my ideas, by means of writting them down, and have a resource where quickly find answers to my doubts, based on my experience.
+The aim of this document,is to clarify my ideas, by means of writting them down, and have a resource where quickly find answers to my doubts, based on my experience.

 reference: https://docs.aws.amazon.com/